NoelleStern/GameBricked/README.md

 ![DMG memory scheme](./assets/DMG-memory.png)

-Here you can see the memory chips marked directly on the GameBoy circuit board:
+Here you can see the memory chips marked directly on the Game Boy circuit board:

 ![DMG internal chips scheme](./assets/DMG-internals.png)